faithman/practice/README.md

-# practice
+# Practice
-Practice of bash
+Use bash to process text content